 Some amount of cramping

-Enteroscopy Procedure in Hyderabad rarely result in complications.
+Enteroscopy Procedures in Hyderabad rarely results in complications.
 These include:

 Tearing in the wall of the small intestine